Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/BLE/HID Mouse.rst

 Upload the code and press the reset button once the upload is finished.

-Immediately after reset, the board will begin BLE advertising as “AMEBA_BLE_HID”.
+Immediately after reset, the board will begin BLE advertising as "AMEBA_BLE_HID".
 On your host device, go to the Bluetooth settings menu, scan, and connect to the board.

 You should ensure that the connection process is completed before